Programming paradigm: History

 Different approaches to programming have developed over time.
 Classification of each approach was either described at the time the approach was first developed, but often not until some time later, retrospectively.
 An early approach consciously identified as such is structured programming, advocated since the mid 1960s.
 The concept of a programming paradigm as such dates at least to 1978, in the Turing Award lecture of Robert W. Floyd, entitled The Paradigms of Programming, which cites the notion of paradigm as used by Thomas Kuhn in his The Structure of Scientific Revolutions (1962).
-Early programming languages did not have clearly defined programming paradigms and sometimes programs made extensive use of goto statements.
-Liberal use of which lead to spaghetti code which is difficult to understand and maintain.
-This led to the development of structured programming paradigms that disallowed the use of goto statements; only allowing the use of more structured programming constructs.
+Early programming languages did not have clearly defined programming paradigms and sometimes programs made extensive use of goto statements, liberal use of which led to spaghetti code which is difficult to understand and maintain.
+This led to the development of structured programming paradigms that disallowed the use of goto statements, only allowing the use of more structured programming constructs.